margaretstorey/EmseUvic2020/resources/contSE.md

 Your blogpost should synthesize information from all of the assigned pre workshop materials and it should include at least one discussion question from all of the assigned materials.
-You may (and encouraged to) update your blogpost after the workshop.
+You may (and encouraged to) update your blogpost after the workshop (in a separate section of the post).
 The final version of your blogpost is due by the following Monday at 5pm.